MathKlim/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 5. Generate synthetic datas from the imbalanced classe, with algortihm like [SMOTE](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html), or even neural generative neural networks like Variational Auto-Encoder or Generative Adversarial Networks.
 6. Using neural networks, we could use the [Focal loss](https://arxiv.org/abs/1708.02002), which is a loss specialized for imbalanced datasets.

-Concluding, the high data imbalance is something that can be handled in a future execution, leading to an obvious improvement of the model.